SapporoAlex/JS-Minifier/ReadMe.md

 git clone https://github.com/your-username/JSCompressor.git
 cd JSCompressor
 ```
-Download the .exe file or compile the JAR file from the source code.
+Compile the JAR file from the source code.
 I have included JSMinifier.xml that you can use for the configuration in Launch4j.

 ## Usage
 ### Using the Executable (Jasmine.exe)